Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started.md

 1. If the **Customize Protection Level** option appears, you can increase your system resilience by selecting 3-drive protection.

-   {{site.data.alerts.note}}
+   {{site.data.alerts.important}}
    <ul>
      <li>The option for selecting the drive protection level is available only at cluster creation time.
 You can't change it later.</li>
      <li>Using 3-drive protection reduces the total capacity of your cluster.</li>
    </ul>
-   {{site.data.alerts.end}}
+   {{site.data.alerts.important}}

-1. Enter the password for your administrative account and click **Create Cluster**.
+1. Enter a password for the administrative account and click **Create Cluster**.

-1. To access the Qumulo Core Web UI, use any node's IP address to connect by using a web browser.
+1. To access the Qumulo Core Web UI, connect to any node by entering its IP address into a web browser.
 For more information, see [Qumulo Core Web UI Browser Compatibility](https://care.qumulo.com/hc/en-us/articles/115013902267) in Qumulo Care.

 For more information about configuring your cluster configuration and getting started with Qumulo Core, see [Qumulo Installation FAQ](https://care.qumulo.com/hc/en-us/articles/115008010087-Qumulo-Installation-FAQ) in Qumulo Care.